 Step 1: Navigate to the Cloudlet Pools submenu, and click the + sign on the top right-hand corner of the screen.
 The Step 1 Create Cloudlet Pool screen opens.

 Step 2: Specify a Region.
 Once specified, the Cloudlets selection box auto-populates with all available cloudlets for that region.

 Step 3: Type in a name for the Pool Name.

 The Operator field is required and will auto-populate with the name of the organization you are currently managing.

 Step 4: From the Cloudlet selection box, highlight the cloudlet(s) and select the single arrow to add individual cloudlets and associate them to the cloudlet pool, or you can select the double arrows to select all available cloudlets at once to add them to the pool.

 Step 5: Click Create.
 The Step 2 Invite Organizations screen opens.
 Note: If you wish to invite organizations to your cloudlet pool at a later time, click Cancel.
 You will be brought back to the Cloudlets Pools screen.
 Otherwise, proceed to Step 6.

 Step 6: Region, Pool Name, and Operator fields will all auto-populate with the information specified during Step 1 Create Pool.

 Step 7: From the Organization selection box, type in the name of the Organization you wish to invite to include as part of the cloudlet pool.

-Step 8: Click Invite.
+Step 8: Click Create Invitation.
 As an OperatorManager or OperatorContributor, you're sending an invite as a query to the DeveloperManager of the organization you wish to invite to become a member of your cloudlet pool.
 They, in turn, will create a query response to either accept or reject the invite.